e-scooter-2077/documentation/devops-engineering.md

     * [Publish Webapp on Azure Job](https://github.com/EasyDesk/job-azure-publish-webapp) - Deploys a microservice/webapp application on Azure Cloud.
     * [Dotnet Test](https://github.com/EasyDesk/action-dotnet-test) - Runs the tests with dotnet.

+#### Reusable workflows
+After the release of [reusable workflows](https://docs.github.com/en/actions/learn-github-actions/reusing-workflows) by GitHub we decided to apply DRY principles extensively between all the repositories, so we created two singleton workflow file that each piece of software implemented with .NET would call.
+One for [Azure Functions CI/CD](https://github.com/e-scooter-2077/azure-functions-ci), one for [Dekstop applications and Hosted Runners CI/CD](https://github.com/e-scooter-2077/csharp-app-ci).

 ### Repository templates
 Repository templates allow a faster bootstrap phase of a project, scaffolding a hello world version of the program to be developed.
 This includes the automatic generation of the build lifecycle from the very first commit.